South Memphis woman says gas leak caused her MLGW bill to triple to $550

 "We need to fix this.
 We need to fix this bill."

-We put her in touch with an MLGW employee who said they’re going to go through more of her billing history and try to figure it out.
+We put her in touch with an MLGW employee who said they're going to go through more of the residence's billing history and try to figure it out.

 Smith says he hopes to finally get answers.

-Note: UPDATE: MLGW says they spoke with Smith's landlord who said the charges were transferred to one of his other accounts, which caused Smith to see a zero balance on the bill she receives.